Andrew0Hill/file_forward/README.md

 [FileTunnel](https://github.com/fiddyschmitt/File-Tunnel) - Seems like a much more mature (and likely more performant) solution to this problem.

 ## Caveats and Disclaimers
 - I wrote this mostly as a way to get more comfortable with Python's `asyncio` capabilities.
-This type of utility would probably be better implemented in a more performant language, and indeed there are other projects (See [Alternatives](#alternatives)) which are likely more robust/mature/performant than this tool.
+This type of utility would probably be better implemented in a different language and indeed there are other projects (See [Alternatives](#alternatives)) which are likely more robust/mature/performant than this tool.
   - In my testing, performance is slow(er than SSH) but usable for things like JupyterLab.
 I have not tested it for any high-traffic use-cases.
 - There are various parameters which you can tweak (polling rates, lock acquisition backoff attempts, etc.) that may improve performance.
 I've set the defaults at what I think are reasonable values, but I haven't done extensive I/O impact testing, so I may change them in the future.
-- Network file systems are not really intended for this type of thing.
+- **Network file systems are not really intended for this type of thing.**
   - If you do change the default parameter values, please try to choose values that are respectful of the shared resource (and please don't blame me if your sysadmin yells at you).